Tesla Semi: Design

 The driver's seat is centered in the cab.
 The ceiling allows an adult to stand up.
 Touchscreen displays are set on both sides of the steering wheel, with no other instrument panels.

 It includes the same camera set as Tesla's passenger vehicles.
 Tesla claims that its safety system can prevent jackknifing.

-Tesla Semi has a 1,000 volt power train and charging system, an increase from Tesla's standard 400 volt system, but a capability Tesla also intends to extend to the Cybertruck.
+Tesla Semi has a 1,000 volt powertrain and charging system, an increase from Tesla's standard 400 volt system, but a capability Tesla also intends to extend to the Cybertruck.
 Charging will be supported at a new generation of Tesla vehicle charging infrastructure called the Tesla Megacharger.